Staff

 Kate Thorstad

 Kate (she/ella) began her legal career as a Staff Attorney and Justice Catalyst Fellow at Orleans Public Defenders.
 She came to CREEC after working as an Equal Justice Works Disaster Resilience Fellow at Disability Rights Louisiana.
-Forever a public defender at heart, Kate finds working with clients experiencing confinement particularly meaningful.
-She is passionate about work at the intersection of disability, environmental, and disaster justice.
-As a member of the American Bar Association’s Disaster Legal Services Team, she works to address inequities in disaster preparedness and response through a disability justice framework.
+She is particularly passionate about work at the intersection of disability, disaster, and Environmental Justice.
+As a member of the American Bar Association’s Disaster Legal Services Team, she works to address inequities in disaster preparedness and response through a disability justice lens.
 Her other areas of interest include the political economies of health and caregiving.
 She earned her B.A. from Dartmouth College and her J.D. from New York University School of Law.

-Outside of work, Kate is a dedicated urban gardener with a passion for food justice as a means of community resilience.
-She is admitted to practice in Louisiana, where she lives with her dog Luka and spends as much time outside as possible.
+Outside of work, Kate is a naturalist and urban gardener with a passion for food justice as a means of community resilience.
+She is admitted to practice in Louisiana, where she spends as much time outside as possible.